- How can I renew my registration online?

 - If you purchased your car from a New Hampshire dealership, you will need the blue title application marked “Town Clerk’s Copy” at the bottom in red.

-- If the vehicle that you purchased is newer than the current year, you will need to bring in the vehicle window sticker showing the price, as we will not have access to the MSRP (Manufactured Suggested Retail Price.)
+- If the vehicle that you purchased is new, you will need to bring in the vehicle window sticker showing the price, as we will not have access to the MSRP (Manufactured Suggested Retail Price.)

 - If you purchased your vehicle through a private sale, you will need to bring the original title which has been correctly assigned to you by the SELLER.

-- If you have purchased a vehicle that is more than 15 years old, you will need a bill of sale, and one of these 3 items:
+- If you have purchased a vehicle that is a 1999 model year or older, you will need a bill of sale and one of the following 3 items: